-New graduate online students will be invited to an online orientation scheduled a few weeks before the semester begins and recorded for those who can't attend to watch after.
-They also will be oriented to the College by participating in NS 799 and MB 799.
+New online students will be invited to an online orientation scheduled a few weeks before the semester begins and recorded for those who can't attend to watch after.
 Additional information for new students can also be found on the Clarkson College website.